mercadopago/devsite-docs/guides/online-payments/subscriptions/payment-retry.en.md

 ----[mlb, mlm]----

-At the time the installment is collected, two alternatives may arise, based on the outcome of the payment:
+At the time the installment is collected, two alternatives may arise based on the outcome of the payment:

 * __Payment is successfully made__ so, the installment will remain as `processed` and will not be reattempted.